Biometris/statgenHTP/cran-comments.md

 ## Patch release for r-release-macos-arm64 check error

-- Fixed check error on r-release-macos-arm64
+- Large addition of extra module to the package.
+Also some minor bugfixes.

 ----

 ## Test environments

-* local Windows 10 install, R 4.1.1
+* local Windows 10 install, R 4.2.2
 * Ubuntu (on github actions, devel and release)
 * macOS (on github actions, release)
 * R-hub (devel and release)